 I am often asked “What is the difference between assisted living and memory care?”
 Memory care communities usually have a higher staff to resident ratio and have controlled access.
 They are usually a smaller setting as well.
 This simplifies the resident’s experience and creates a comforting setting that prevents feeling overwhelmed.
 Often with memory loss the individual may not feel comfortable in larger settings.
 The busier setting may cause a resident to withdraw or become agitated.
 Memory care staff is specially trained to work with residents who have memory loss.

-Spectrum Health Companies has 2 very specific memory care programs in all of our buildings.
-The first is a LIFE Enrichment program.
+Spectrum Health Companies has a very specific memory care program in our communities.
+It is a LIFE Enrichment program.
 This program focuses on Loving, Individualized and Fulfilling Experience.
 This provides our residents the quality of life they deserve.

 The LIFE™ program employs a resident focused approach that’s based on the personality, history, likes and dislikes of each individual.
 We have found taking the time to know each resident personally, we incorporate aspects of family, work, hobbies and interests into their day.
 By focusing on pleasant times and experiences from their past, we help maintain the highest possible level of ability.
 By proposing choices, we help them preserve dignity and independence.
 By forming warm, sincere relationships, we help them feel at home Our philosophy of memory care is directly tied to meeting each individuals physical, emotional and spiritual well-being.